 I. Purpose of Student Conduct Review

 The College has an obligation to provide a safe place for its students to learn and a safe place for its employees to work.
-When any College employees or students have a concern about a student’s potential to have a negative consequence on the safety of College employees, other students or themselves, they are encouraged to report the matter to the Vice President of Student Services (“Vice President”).
+When any College employees or students have a concern about a student’s potential to have a negative consequence on the safety of College employees, other students or themselves, they are encouraged to report the matter to the Vice President of Instruction and Student Services (“Vice President”).
 If warranted, a Behavioral Intervention Team (“BIT”), a cross-functional multidisciplinary group focused on prevention and early-intervention for students exhibiting concerning behaviors, may be used to address the situation.
 The following procedures are outlined to guide this process.

 II.
 Procedures for Conduct Review

 College employees or students who are concerned about a student displaying elevated levels of distress, disturbance, or dysregulation (e.g. suicidal thoughts or impulses, violent and aggressive impulses, depression, disruptive behavior, physical or sexual abuse) or displaying behavior that poses a direct threat to the health, welfare and safety of the College community are encouraged to contact the Vice President or the College Counselor.

 B. Step Two